OrvilleChomer/orvCoreProto/README.md

 # orvCoreProto
 orvCore Js Library.
 Some handy core functionality.
-At this point it is a working prototype.
+At this point it is a *working prototype*.

 - Note that at this point, there are a bunch of stubs in here that do not have their functionality yet.
 - It does have error handling functionality which allows you to display nicely formatted error messages on the web page while working on the development of your site.